-This allows an application to always be switched on; it will be able to restart by itself.
+This allow to an application to be always switched on resp. to be able to restart by itself.

-The terminal will not need external ignition to be powered up and will be powered up 100% of the time if power is applied.
+The terminal will not need external ignition to be powered up and will be powered up 100% time if power is applied.